HenrYxZ/sombra/README.md

 - Sphere, Plane and Triangle objects
 - Diffuse, Specular and Border shaders
-- Directional, Point and Spot lights
+- Area, Directional, Point and Spot lights
 - Change Field of View of camera by changing d (distance) and scale x and y parameters
 - Anti-Aliasing using Random Jitter